 Yet despite the constant fall in population, real people also live here.
 One may dismiss their real lives as merely “hideous encounters with domestic necessity”, to cite Compton Mackenzie’s wonderful recollection of his meeting with Henry James.
 Beset by ordering washing machines and taking the kids to school, Polly Coles begins to feel guilty about the sheer quantity of art that she has not looked at since she became a resident.
 “The Venetian dream lasts only as long as you can keep it detached from reality and, most particularly, from the reality of modern Italy”.
 Finding a haberdashery shop shutting down, Polly Coles observes the ineluctable usurping of the variety of suppliers of daily needs by shops selling pizza, ice cream, glass, and masks—a monoculture in which “people are constantly re-enacting the same limited roles: as purveyors or consumers of the city as museum or playground”.
 “What kind of beauty is barren?
 Is dead beautiful?”

 After a while one almost forgets “the inestimable privilege of a daily life without cars”.
 Greetings between friends are no less gentle, kind, and humorous than in any Italian town.
 Given that thousands of strangers are traipsing through their living room (literally) every day, I’m amazed how courteous and laidback Venetian dwellers are; one feels no more ripped off than elsewhere.
-While they are long accustomed to outsiders (they have no choice), perhaps it’s partly because one can never be in a hurry here—although residents and “infantilized” tourists can still be recognised from their pace, their whole body language.
+While they are long accustomed to outsiders (they have no choice), perhaps it’s partly because one can never be in a hurry here—although residents and “infantilised” tourists can still be recognised from their pace, their whole body language.
 As Polly Coles observes, the shared necessity of walking lends an illusion of classlessness.

 By contrast, she also comments well on the wider issue (in Italian, and other European languages) of choosing lei or tu, as opposed to the deceptively classless English “you” (pp.155–9).
 Meanwhile, the Venetian language (rather than dialect) seems cool, indeed zany (an English borrowing from Venetian), with lots of z and weird stuff going on (see also here).
 I like drio (“busy”).
+And do read Some Venetian greetings.

 Not only are the sestieri like separate villages, but even recently I heard of a 100-year old woman who had only ventured twice as far as San Marco.